luffy1727/tushig-listens/README.md

 ## Project Idea
-A web to share what I am listening with little bit of background knowledge on the song/artist
+A web to share what I am listening with a little bit of background knowledge on the song/artist
 ## Overview
 Tushig is currently listening to these songs.
 Source code for: https://luffy1727.github.io/tushig-listens/
 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

-## To run
+## To run locally
 1) Clone this repo

 ```bash